alaurenson/Shantou-2018/UNIX/bash/readme.md

 2. Go to p.13, and follow exercises U1, U2, U3, and U4

-3. Because we downloaded the folder directly, our data isn't where exercise U5 suggests it is.
+3. Because we downloaded the folder directly, our data isn't where exercise U5 says it is.

-The PDF will refer to /Volumes/USB/Unix_and_Perl_course - **our file is located at /Desktop/Shantou_2018/bash_practice/Unix_and_Perl_course**.
+The PDF will continually refer to /Volumes/USB/Unix_and_Perl_course -

+**our file is located at /Desktop/Shantou_2018/bash_practice/Unix_and_Perl_course**.

 Going forward, you can follow the exercises without a problem, just remember where our file is!
 This is good practice for developing your directory awareness.

 Instead of U5, open a new terminal window and type the following:
 ```